 The Rice Den, Chatswood

-On my birthday we were originally planning to go to Ryo’s Noodles for a relaxing day out but they seem to be closed for the next two weeks.
+On my birthday we were originally planning to go to Ryo’s Noodles for a relaxing day out but they were closed for the next two weeks.
 As an alternative we decided to visit Chatswood and pick something to eat there instead, we walked past The Rice Den and the menu looked quite interesting so we took the plunge and visited the restaurant for something a little different.

 Yet again apparently Miss K had never had Red Duck Curry before so I ordered this as well knowing that would love it.
-I really like duck curry because it’s a departure from the usual chicken curries that I always have and they usually have interesting ingredients such as the lychee which was present in this particular dish.
+I really love duck curry because it’s a departure from the usual chicken curries that I always have and they usually have interesting ingredients such as the lychee which was present in this dish.

 We were trying to decide what else to try on the menu and with our recent memory of the awesome Mee Goreng at Chinta Ria we decided to go with the Mi Goreng since we couldn’t decide.
 I have to admit it’s not as good as Chinta Ria (as expected) but it’s always a comfort food that’s easy to eat and tasty.